Check out how I pulled together this very hungry caterpillar costume on a budget and tight schedule. Supplies and how-to are below.

 Next, I started hot gluing all the pieces to his white shirt.
 I started with the feet, overlapped them on the front, and glued them down.
 I then added the strips of green, alternating between dark and light.
 I wanted the sides of the stripes to look cleaner, so I folded the ends and glued them down.
 I then glued them directly to the shirt.
 I left the seam line exposed, covering the front completely, then adding the strips to the back of the shirt.
 This allowed the shirt to still stretch (somewhat) to put it on him.

-Since the parade happened mid-October, it was a little chilly outside.
+Since the parade happened in mid-October, it was a little chilly outside.
 I opted for a long sleeve white shirt (bought on the cheap from Amazon), but decided to only add the green stripes to the center of the shirt.
 It also made it a lot less complicated not adding them around sleeves.

 It was tricky adding the pieces to the collar.
 A lesson I learned from last year’s costume is to leave the seam line on the shoulders exposed.
 After attaching all the leaves for the tree around his collar, there was no stretch left in the head opening.
 Cooper has an unusually large head, so I ended up cutting slits on either side just so we could put it on.